Indigenous ways of knowing

 - Career profiles of Indigenous people working in the space field

-- A healthy mind and body: the key to thriving in space and on Earth, an activity built with Indigenous communities, especially in the North, and available nationwide
+- A healthy mind and body: the key to thriving in space and on Earth, an activity built for Inuit youth in grades 1 to 9 in Nunavut

 We will continue to add Indigenous Moon stories from other Indigenous nations as well as meaningful experiences in STEM learning, for youth need to be as diverse as the next generation of space scientists and engineers we are aiming to inspire.